ethersphere/examples-js/eth-wallet-signing/README.md

  - Node and NPM
  - browser with Ethereum compatible wallet like Metamask or Nifty
- - Bee instance running with API port on 1633 and having flag `--cors-allowed-origins="*"`
+ - Bee instance running with API port on 1633 and Debug API port on 1635 and having flag `--cors-allowed-origins="*"`

 ### Steps: